Homebrew/homebrew-cask/doc/cask_language_deltas.md

 ```

 Legacy rules for mapping Cask filenames to header class names are no longer
 needed.
-The name `'my-app'` in the header corresponds directly to the
+The token `'my-app'` in the header corresponds directly to the
 filename `my-app.rb`.

 The term `:v1` identifies the DSL version (currently 1.0), and defines the